preet-maiya/todo-cli/README.md

     ```
   This would list all notes under the sun (Just kidding, only the ones created)

-  List notes by expected notes
+  List notes by expected date
     ```bash
     todo notes -A yesterday -B +15d
     ```
     This would get notes after yesterday and before 15 days

+    ```bash
+    todo notes -O Monday
+    ```
+    This would list all notes for coming Monday

   Get the created time too
     ```bash